 * Wellness.
 Massages, physical therapy, acupuncture, therapy, medicine, and coaching are all things worth spending top dollar on.
 Thanks to technology and globalization, life has become grossly complicated and stressful for many people.
 Physical and mental health are priceless.

 * Vacations.
 The average private sector U.S. worker receives only 16 paid vacation days and holidays a year.
 One in four Americans does not have a single paid day off.
 Therefore, if you plan to go on a rare vacation, you might as well make it the best adventure or enjoy the best amenities possible.
 If you want 30 or more paid vacation days and holidays a year, work in New Zealand, Italy, Belgium, France, Spain, Germany, Portugal, or Austria.
+With the economy opening up, it's vacation travel time!

 * Food.
 Your body is your temple.
 If you eat junk, you're going to start feeling and looking like junk.
 Your energy, mood, and outlook are all affected by the food you eat.
 It's worth paying a premium for fresh fruits, vegetables, and fish.